-(m) Tax credits and government assistance
+(I) Tax credits and government assistance

-The Corporation has access to several government programs designed to support production and distribution of televisual products and movies, as well as music products, magazine and book publishing in Canada.
-In addition, the Corporation receives tax credits mainly related to its research and development activities, publishing activities and digital activities.
+The Corporation has access to several government programs designed to support large investment projects, production and distribution of televisual products and movies, as well as music products, magazine and book publishing in Canada.
+In addition, most of the business units in the Media segment and Sports and Entertainment segment have qualified for the Emergency Wage Subsidy program available during the health crisis related to the COVID-19.
+The Corporation also receives tax credits mainly related to its research and development activities, publishing activities and digital activities.
 Government financial assistance is accounted for as revenue or as a reduction in related costs, whether capitalized and amortized or expensed, in the year the costs are incurred and when management has reasonable assurance that the conditions of the government programs are being met.

-(n) Cash and cash equivalents
+(m) Cash and cash equivalents